Papered Over No. 1

-The idea was to cover the page with marks in ink and pencil so that all that remains of the printed imagery is an impression of something underneath.
+The idea was to cover the page with marks in ink and pencil so that all that remains of the printed imagery is an impression that there is more to the artwork than what one sees on the surface.
 This took me some time, and as the new drawing spread across reproductions of my eight year old sketches, I thought about past and present, and the way things that have gone before influence what we do today.

 Ink, pencil and charcoal on litho-printed paper